 The free subscription service on OkayFreedom is currently offering a limited time availability on data of 2GB+ a month.
 The free service, like many others is ad supported.
 The base amount of data is 2GB on the free service, but the additional 500MB can be earned by inviting friends to the service.

 Free accounts are limited to use on one device, and the platform is limited to Windows desktop, reducing the customer base.

 The use of VPNKeys is supported across all Microsoft Windows, Linux, Apple, Mobile and PS3 platforms through PPTP (point to point tunnelling), or via OpenVPN Protocols.
 It does not require a registered account but does require access to a VPN program through which you can connect to the server.

-Connection is through UDP or TCP for the OpenVPN Protocols.
-Both PPTP and VPN require use of a username and password provided by the site.
+The connection is through UDP or TCP for the OpenVPN Protocols.
+Both PPTP and VPN require the use of a username and password provided by the site.
 The password is updated regularly to increase security.

 Shell Fire’s free VPN service offers 128 bit encryption with up to 1000 kb/s speeds.
 The servers are limited to two, one within Germany and one within the USA but it does allow for unlimited traffic.

 Connection is available by either OpenVPN, PPTP, or IPSec protocols dependent on operating system.
 The operating systems supported include, Windows (from XP onwards), iOS, Mac OS X, Android and Ubuntu.